rhyslwells/Data-Archive/content/standardised/Handling Missing Data.md

 ```

 Explanation:
-1. **Grouping**: The `groupby('Category')` groups the DataFrame by the 'Category' column.
+1. Grouping: The `groupby('Category')` groups the DataFrame by the 'Category' column.
-2. **Transformation**: The `transform('mean')` function calculates the mean of the 'Value' column for each group and returns a Series with the same index as the original DataFrame.
+2. Transformation: The `transform('mean')` function calculates the mean of the 'Value' column for each group and returns a Series with the same index as the original DataFrame.
 This allows you to align the group means with the original data.
-3. **Filling Missing Values**: The `fillna(grouped_means)` function fills the missing values in the 'Value' column with the corresponding group mean.
+3. Filling Missing Values: The `fillna(grouped_means)` function fills the missing values in the 'Value' column with the corresponding group mean.

 Benefits:
-- **Contextual Filling**: By using group-specific statistics, you ensure that the imputed values are more contextually relevant compared to using a global statistic like the overall mean.
+- Contextual Filling: By using group-specific statistics, you ensure that the imputed values are more contextually relevant compared to using a global statistic like the overall mean.
-- **Preservation of Group Characteristics**: This method helps maintain the inherent characteristics of each group, which might be lost if a single value is used for imputation across all groups.
+- Preservation of Group Characteristics: This method helps maintain the ==inherent characteristics of each group==, which might be lost if a single value is used for imputation across all groups.

 This approach is part of data transformation techniques that help in cleaning and preparing data for analysis or modeling, ensuring that the data is as accurate and representative as possible.
 #### Using functions